Harsha0o/GWL-PREDICTOR/README.md

 predictions = model.predict(new_data)
 Results
 The project includes performance metrics and visualizations to compare the accuracy of different models.
-These results can be found in the results directory.